 If you think that a sensitivity is the cause of excessive pet hair loss, seek the advice of your vet, as soon as possible.
 Your vet will be able to inform you how to correctly treat the problem.
 The quicker you're able to help them with their sensitivity, the better your pup's day-to-day life will be.

 Managing Normal Stress Levels

 Take your time to build up your relationship with your pooch, creating a safe environment for both of you.
-The more they trust you, the easier it will be to help support their anxiety in times of stress and discomfort.
+The more they trust you, the easier it will be to help support their anxiousness in times of stress and discomfort.
 With your pup feeling more relaxed, you may notice a reduction in shedding.